 Also, the image that I used above came from Kenhub.com, a leader in anatomy.
 This is a great website for learning more about your body, and they often have some of the best images of your muscles.
 Here’s the link to their information about the serratus posterior muscles.

 If you’re in pain, I can help!
-Download your FREE copy of “How to Get Rid of Pain Anywhere on Your Body.”
+Download your FREE copy of The Secret to Immediate + Lasting Pain Relief.
 Plus, I’ll send you my latest tips and tricks to stay pain-free a few times a month.